 We hope you love the products we recommend.
 Just so you know, Easy Church Tech may collect a small percentage of the sales you make after clicking through a link on this page.
 Oh and FYI, the prices were accurate and the products were in stock at the time we published this article.

 Setting up a church projection system can be tricky, so it’s important to make sure you have all the equipment you’ll need for your church projector installation as well as a good idea of where you want to put the projector itself.

-It's a good idea to really think it through because there are a number of factors that can affect your projection system.
+It’s a good idea to think it through because some factors can affect your projection system.
 If you need to, you might want to read my article on setting up a projection system or discuss the needs of your space with a professional multi-media consultant.

 This article is going to go over what to consider with your projector as well as the steps for getting it set up including mounting your projector, connecting it to your computer, and connecting the audio so that church members can see and hear your multi-media ministry.

 Things To Consider In A Church Projector Installation